yecdev/ydot/src/pages/get-ycash.md

 ## Buy Wry

-[Wry](/wry) is a token on Ethereum (and BNB Chain).
+[Wry](/wry) is a token on Ethereum.
 1 WRY token represents 1 YEC taken out of circulation by the Ycash Foundation.
-You can buy Wry on PancakeSwap and then convert it to YEC via the [Wry Pipe](wry#the-wry-pipe) service provided by the Ycash Foundation (limits and fees apply).
+You can buy Wry on Uniswap or XeggeX.

 [Buy Wry (Ethereum ERC-20) on XeggeX](https://xeggex.com/market/WRY_YEC)